-In this section, the ECLIPSE models are evaluated against vertical distributions of attenuated backscatter at 532 nm from CALIOP, averaged over a 3°×5° grid over Asia for August and September 2008.
+In this section, the ECLIPSE models are evaluated against vertical distributions of attenuated backscatter at 532 nm from CALIOP, averaged over a $3^{\circ} \times 5^{\circ}$ grid over Asia for August and September 2008.
 As indicated in Table 1, most of the models calculated the aerosol extinction coefficient (α) rather than the aerosol backscatter (β).
-Though CALIPSO level 3 data from the operational algorithm includes α , important uncertainties are associated with these retrievals.
-This is because α retrievals rely on inversion of lidar signals, which requires knowledge of the so-called Lidar ratio $S = \frac{\alpha{aer}}{\beta{aer}}$, dependent on the aerosol type.
-Omar et al. (2010) showed that a low SNR (Signal to Noise Ratio) can lead to mis-classification and lack of aerosol layer identification, especially close to the surface.
+Though CALIPSO level 3 data from the operational algorithm include α , important uncertainties are associated with these retrievals.
+This is because α retrievals rely on inversion of lidar signals, which requires knowledge of the so-called lidar ratio $S = \frac{\alpha{aer}}{\beta{aer}}$, dependent on the aerosol type.
+Omar et al. (2010) showed that a low SNR (signal-to-noise ratio) can lead to mis-classification and lack of aerosol layer identification, especially close to the surface.
 Liu et al. (2009) noted cloud contamination in backscatter and α profiles, whereas Young and Vaughan (2009) pointed out potentially erroneous assumptions in the lidar ratio S used in α retrievals.
 Finally, Winker et al. (2009) highlighted calibration coefficient biases in the daytime attenuated backscatter profiles.

-To verify possible aerosol mis-classification, an alternative product based on the CALIOP level 1 data, and presented by Ancellet et al. (2014), is used.
+To verify possible aerosol misclassification, an alternative product based on the CALIOP level 1 data, and presented by Ancellet et al. (2014), is used.
 This product is based on level 1 backscatter signals filtered for clouds using CALIPSO level 2 cloud masks.
-In this retrieval, 3 brightness temperatures (8, 10, 12 μ m), measured by the infrared interferometer on CALIPSO, the cloud layer depolarization ratio and the color ratio are used as additional requirements.
+In this retrieval, three brightness temperatures (8, 10, 12 μ m), measured by the infrared interferometer on CALIPSO, the cloud layer depolarisation ratio and the colour ratio are used as additional requirements.
 The final product described in Ancellet et al. (2014) is unitless and is called the apparent (or attenuated) scattering ratio (R{app}).
-This product is not affected by errors associated with the lidar signal inversion.
-To allow a fair comparison, model results must be converted to R{app} using: